Skip to main content Skip to footer

 A screenshot of Salesforce CRM.

-Salesforce Sales Cloud is a platform that supports sales, marketing, and customer service teams in B2B and B2C contexts.
-It offers various enterprise-specific features, including recommendations and analytics, to help you understand your customers better.
+Salesforce Sales Cloud is a platform that supports sales, customer service, and marketing teams in B2B and B2C contexts.
+It offers various enterprise-specific features, including recommendations and advanced analytics to help you improve customer satisfaction.

 Key features

-• AI-powered deal insights provide visibility into pipelines and forecasts.
+• AI-powered deal insights and customer analytics provide visibility into pipelines and forecasts

-• CRM Everywhere via the browser extension and mobile app allows teams to keep on top of sales opportunities from any location.
+• CRM Everywhere via the browser extension and app allows teams to keep on top of sales opportunities from any location with mobile access

 G2 review